Articles

 - Entry Price: Requires a demo and consultation.
 No transparent pricing for SMBs.

 - Estimated Cost: $20,000 - $100,000+ per year, based on third-party data.
-Annual contracts are typical and costs scale with the number of users and required features.
+Annual contracts are typical.

 Pros of Absorb LMS:

-- AI-powered course creation and upskilling tools
+- Provides AI-powered course creation and personalized upskilling paths

-- Strong integrations with enterprise systems
+- Includes multi-audience support and strong integrations with enterprise systems

 Cons of Absorb LMS: